 So what is the real effect of Deborah’s attempt to stifle debate?
-It gives me a reason to write about it again, bringing it to the attention of thousands of readers who missed it a year ago, plus thousands more who subscribed since then, plus anyone who now comes and reads past blog posts.
-That’s wonderful, Deborah!
+It gives me a reason to write about it again, bringing it to the attention of thousands of readers who missed it a year ago, plus thousands more who subscribed since then, plus anyone who now comes and reads past editorials.

 Again, the page that Deborah brings to your attention is here.
-The link to PETA’s response is linked at the very bottom of that page.
+The link to PETA’s response, which I published without editing, is linked at the very bottom of that page.

 – – –